Do you want to perform research at the Cincinnati Zoo?

 How to Submit Proposal

 All animal research performed at the Cincinnati Zoo & Botanical Garden must be reviewed and approved by the Animal Management Team.
-To submit your research request, please send a 2-3 page project proposal to [email protected].
+To submit your research request, please complete this short form, where you will be asked to upload your research proposal and associated documents directly: Research Request Form

 - A letter of support if your project is endorsed by a TAG or SSP